PedroRamos360/ActivityBoards/README.md

 This is an web application done with Javascript and ReactJS in the frontend and NodeJS for the backend.

 The application was made with the intention of helping it's users to organize a daily routine of activities.
 They can create boards to track their activity for 4 weeks.
-That way the user can see how many days they have managed to complete their activities in the end of the 4 weeks period and identify the days they were less productive.
+That way the users can see how many days they have managed to complete their activities in the end of the 4 weeks period and identify the days they were less productive.

 Acess link 1: